joakimsk/docs/docs/restapi2.rst

    Returns a list of tracker tags.
 Tags will be applied to all trackers owned by user.

    :status 200: Ok
+   :status 401: Authentication failed
+   :status 400: No authorization info found
-   :status 500: If something went wrong with the database SQL query or if authorization info was not found.
-   :>jsonarr string tag: Tag
+   :status 500: If something went wrong with the database SQL query :>jsonarr string tag: Tag